Hierarchy of correlation quantifiers comparable to negativity: Acknowledgements

 \section{Acknowledgements}

+RG thanks Mark Wilde for discussions.
 This work is supported by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no. 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
 RG acknowledges support from the UGrants-start awarded by the University of Gda\'nsk.
+MM acknowledges financial support by the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
 TP is supported by the Polish National Agency for Academic Exchange NAWA Project No. PPN/PPO/2018/1/00007/U/00001.